apsislabs/papers_please/README.md

 TODO: Write usage instructions here

+## Theory

+The structure of `papers_please` is very simple.
+At its core, it is a mechanism for storing and retrieving `Procs`.
+In an authorization context, these `Procs` answer two questions:

+1. Given a specific user and a specific permission, which objects am I allowed to operate on?
+2. Given a specific user and a specific object, do I have a specific permission?

+The machinery of `papers_please` tries to simplify the organization and subsequent access to these questions as much as possible.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.